 Photograph below shows low coolant sensor mounting flange removed from the header tank. (red arrows)

-Rodding appears to be an effective method of restoring cooling properties to most clogged up radiators.
-Based on examining my old radiator I would not recommend rodding a radiator this old.
-In addition, radiators tend to lose some heat exchange abilities as they age.
-Any problem radiator over twenty years old should probably be recored or replaced.
+Finally, radiators tend to lose heat exchange abilities as they age.
+Any problem radiator over twenty years old should be recored or replaced.

 Jaguar XJ-S Home Page